 Directions for Making a Chalkboard Sign with a Cricut

-You will notice in the video that the sign turns different colors.
+Note: You will notice in the video that the sign turns different colors.
 That’s because the first time I applied the stencil it peeled off all the chalk paint from the glass.
-That’s why I said you need the layer of paint underneath to get the chalkboard paint to stick.
+That’s why I said you need the layer of paint underneath to get the chalkboard paint to stick to glass.

 So, I had to redo it and cut new stencils out of contact paper….ugh!
 Sometimes we all have those days!